Key Takeaways

 | Trust signal | High — perceived as editorial/earned | Lower — perceived as advertising |

-| Best for | Sustainable growth, brand authority | Immediate visibility, testing keywords |
+| Best for | Sustainable organic traffic growth, brand authority | Immediate visibility, testing keywords |

 Organic SEO and AI Search in 2026

-The biggest shift in organic SEO is the rise of AI-powered search.
-Google AI Overviews now appear in 25.11% of search queries (Conductor Q1 2026), and platforms like ChatGPT and Perplexity are pulling an increasing share of informational searches away from traditional results.
+The biggest shift in SEO is the rise of AI-powered search.
+Google AI Overviews now appear in 25.11% of search queries (Conductor Q1 2026), and platforms like ChatGPT and Perplexity are pulling an increasing share of informational searches away from traditional organic results.

-The good news: the signals that drive AI visibility overlap heavily with organic SEO best practices.
+The good news: the signals that drive AI visibility overlap heavily with SEO best practices.
 But with important differences.

 What AI systems share with Google: High-quality content, topical authority, E-E-A-T, and strong backlink profiles all factor into AI citation decisions.
 If you're already doing organic SEO well, you have a foundation for AI visibility.
+Using structured data (Schema.org markup) helps AI systems understand content context, giving well-optimized pages an advantage in both traditional organic search and AI-generated answers.

 For the complete playbook on AI search optimization, see our Generative Engine Optimization (GEO) guide.